-ONE OF THE MOST important things I recommend a citizen do about terrorism is learn about Islam and share that information with their fellow westerners.
+One of the most important things we recommend is learn about Islam and share that information with your fellow non-Muslims.

 But if you've ever tried to tell your friends about jihad, you've probably discovered most people don't want to hear it.
 They will sometimes argue with you even if they know nothing about Islam, and they don't understand why you would want to "bash" another religion.

-But sharing this information is the best thing a citizen can do to help halt terrorism.
+But sharing this information is the best thing a citizen can do to help marginalize, discredit, and disempower orthodox Islam, which is the goal here.
 So the question is: How can you talk to people about a subject they don't want to talk about?

 There is only one answer: First you must motivate them to listen.